Beyond fragmented dopant dynamics in quantum spin lattices: Robust localization and non-Gaussian diffusion: Magnetic energy fluctuations

 \section{Magnetic energy fluctuations}

-In this Appendix, we calculate the magnetic energy fluctuations in a single dopant hopping event to qualitattively describe the spin anisotropy dependency of the activation energy appearing in the Arrhenius relation for the diffusion coefficient.
+In this Appendix, we calculate the magnetic energy fluctuations in a single dopant hopping event to qualitatively describe the spin-exchange dependency of the activation energy appearing in the Arrhenius relation for the diffusion coefficient.

 We start from a state with a single hole at site $\bi = (x,0)$

 where $\rho_J = \exp[-\beta \Ham_J]/{\rm tr}(\exp[-\beta \Ham_J])$ is the spin Gibbs state at inverse temperature $\beta$.
 Note that the state with a single dopant at the neighboring site $\bi + \hat{x} = (x+1,0)$ can be achieved in the following manner